GSA/uswds-sf-lightning-community/INSTALLATION.md

 ## Instructions

 - Clone this repository
-- Set local build.properties to point at sandbox, `ant deployCode`
-- Enable Communities in your Salesforce org
+- Enable Communities in your Salesforce org (Setup > Digital Experiences > Settings.
+Select Enable Digital Experiences.)
+- Set local build.properties to point at sandbox.
+- Deploy `ant deployCode`
+  - Example files can also be deployed by entering, `ant deployCode -Dsf.deployRoot="/example"`
 - For new communities
   - Create new community (Setup > Digital Experiences > All Sites > New > Select Customer Account Portal
   - Provide Name > Builder > Theme